 Nothing in the above chapter should be construed to prohibit the provision of basic first aid to animals in the absence of a veterinarian or veterinary technician.

-(8) Veterinary Biologics.
-Licensed veterinary technicians and unregistered assistants may only administer veterinary biologics for rabies and those diseases listed in WAC 16-42-026(1) under the direct supervision of a veterinarian.

 (5) Rabies vaccinations require an appropriate rabies certificate.
 The certificate is considered part of the medical record and must contain at least the following information:

 (a) Owner’s name, address, and telephone number;